 Wild weather and waves in 2014 severely damaged Anastasia’s Pool.
 Its walls were broken and there was no longer any concrete in the bottom of the pool.
 The Shire of Broome decided the pool could not be repaired.
-Evidence of the pool remains visible.

 The dinosaur footprints and lighthouse at Gantheaume Point remain tourist attractions.